 The new front S-Duct is a big part of the model’s aerodynamic enhancements, and it enables the front end of the car to act as a wing and create front downforce.
 This is technology that’s typical among Ferrari’s Formula One vehicles.
 The front diffuser not only contributes to the vehicle’s aerodynamic efficiency, but it also helps cool the brakes, while the air that makes it to the rear of the vehicle goes through another diffuser.
 This rear diffuser features flaps that apply downforce as needed to the inside wheel during cornering, but can also close it off to increase straight-line speed.

 The interior also boasts significant changes from the 488, with a redesigned dashboard, door panels, and transmission tunnel.
 The new steering wheel has a smaller diameter than the 488’s, but it of course still includes the manettino switch and turn signal buttons in lieu of a more traditional stalk.
 The interior also features a 7-inch touchscreen display.

 Learn More With Continental AutoSports

 The reveal of the 2020 Ferrari F8 Tributo was a red-letter day for auto enthusiasts from St. Louis to Indianapolis, and we can’t wait to see more of it.
-To learn more, or to inquire about availability, contact Continental AutoSports or visit us near Chicago.
+To learn more about its specs, or to inquire about availability, contact Continental AutoSports or visit us near Chicago.